-- The gas power generation plants are needed for stability, for load following and to allow more renewables to flood into the market - their flexibility is the key and we have some 10,000 MW of them already - more gas plants may be needed - but gas is a carbon fuel - we will come back to this - The gas market is working to become a lot more flexible in its trading (and succeeding) - but still opaque with limited investor ownership in supply chain - Without more grid renewables the pressure to put more in behind-the-meter will be more intense - it already is intense and causing angst for AEMO (and networks) - household batteries are still problematic on costs and utilisation - Storage is required in the 2 to 4 hour band this can displace peaking gas plant and will/is in our view through lithium ion (e.g. AGL Wandoan Solar + Battery) storage also creates no energy just stores it (issues of utilisation abound). - The large scale PHES if built will foreclose a lot of other technologies in that storage space and provide some longer term energy storage - smaller PHES has problems in execution and market risks - and again these technologies do not create new energy - just storage of renewable energy - which has its own implications for build of renewables
+- The gas power generation plants are needed for stability, for load following and to allow more renewables to flood into the market - their flexibility is the key and we have some 10,000 MW of them already - more gas plants may/will be needed - but gas is a carbon fuel - it has to be decarbonised. - The gas market is also working to become a lot more flexible in its trading - AND, without more grid renewables the pressure to put them in behind-the-meter will be more intense it already is intense and causing angst for AEMO, for those grid renewables, and networks think MINGEN we are at crunch time - Storage is required in the 2 to 4 hour band to displace OCGTs but like even large scale pumped hydro creates no energy just shifts energy in time. - We also need generation capacity to back the network or we will be supply or demand shedding - we are now - could be solar thermal or renewable gas generation - eGas comes with many other benefits for Australia - but we could easily have a competitive mix.